federated-directory/help2/developer/getting-started.md

 We made it as easy as possible to get started with our (SCIM compliant) APIs and integrate it into your application.

-Getting started in three steps:
+Getting started in four steps:

 1. [Sign-up](#sign-up)
 2. [Setup your environment](#setup-your-environment)